usbalbin/iter_fixed/README.md

 *This project is inspired by @leonardo-m 's idea https://github.com/rust-lang/rust/issues/80094#issuecomment-749260428*

-**This code is currently very experimental and by default requires a nightly compiler in order to work with *the least amount of unsafe code**.
-Type names, function names, trait bounds etc. are all very much subject to change.
+**This code is currently very experimental, type names, function names, trait bounds etc. are all very much subject to change.

-**Please be aware that the `impl FromIteratorFixed for [T; N]` in particular contains lots of unsafe code when compiled by a stable compiler without `nightly_features`*

 Provides a type and traits for turning collections of fixed size, like arrays, into `IteratorFixed` which can be used a bit like an ordinary `Iterator` but